This post may contain affiliate links. Please see our disclosure policy for more details.

 - No oats?
 You can use any whole grain flour of choice, like whole wheat or spelt flour.
 Almond or coconut flour will NOT work.

-- An alternative to sweet potatoes?
-Equal amounts of mashed banana, unsweetened apple sauce, pumpkin puree, or any leftover puree will work.
+- No sweet potatoes?
+Equal amounts of mashed banana, unsweetened apple sauce, pumpkin puree, or any leftover puree will work!

 - Dairy-free?
 Replace butter with coconut oil or avocado oil.

-On days when they are not teething, I suggest microwaving the biscuits briefly so they will be nice and soft.
+- On days when your baby is not teething, I suggest microwaving the biscuits briefly so they will be nice and soft.

 Store cooled biscuits in an airtight container for 3 days at room temperature or up to a week in the refrigerator.